 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of total available payroll clerk jobs will increase about as fast as average between 2010 and 2020.
-This limited growth is attributed in large measure to the increased use of automation and payroll software.
-The median salary for payroll clerks was $37,690 as of May 2012 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of total available payroll and timekeeping clerk jobs will decrease by 3% between 2018 and 2028.
+This decline is attributed in large measure to the increased use of automation and payroll software.
+The median annual salary for payroll and timekeeping clerks was $45,050 as of May 2018 (www.bls.gov).